sanicode/elastik-tenancy/README.md

 ## Contributing

 Thank you for considering contributing to the Elastik Tenancy!
-The contribution guide can be found in the [Laravel Tenancy documentation](https://tenancy.elastik.id/docs/contributions).
+The contribution guide can be found in the [Elastik Tenancy documentation](https://tenancy.elastik.id/docs/contributions).

 ## Code of Conduct